The Conversion Killings

 It’s early 1987.
 Newly qualified psychologist Ellie Green sees her career collapse under funding cuts in the prison service.
 A temporary post with West Yorkshire Police offers a way to stay afloat, placing her at the start of a new era in policing.

+When a high-profile victim is found dead, new forensic evidence sends the enquiry in a complicated direction.
 Ellie finds herself at the centre of a major case, in a role she doesn’t fully understand, using methods no one truly trusts.
 She must piece together a pattern the police cannot see before the body count rises and the case slips out of control.